BG57387/Team-4/README.md

 Managers in the racing industry would find this query valuable as it provides insights into the racing experience of individual ostriches.
 Understanding the number of races each ostrich has participated in allows for performance evaluation, targeted training programs, and effective resource allocation.
 By analyzing race participation data, managers can optimize the performance and welfare of their racing ostriches, ultimately enhancing the competitiveness and success of their racing operations.

 <br/>
-<b>Query 10:</b> List out the sponosors along with the events that they have sponsored.
+<b>Query 10:</b> Write a query to list out the sponosors along with the events that they have sponsored.

 This SQL query retrieves information about sponsors and the social events they have sponsored.
 It selects the sponsor ID, sponsor name, contract duration, and the name of the event they sponsored.
 This information is obtained by joining the "Sponsors" table with the "Social_Events" table based on the event ID.
 The query ensures that only sponsors with corresponding events are included by using an EXISTS subquery to check for matching event IDs between the "Sponsors" and "Social_Events" tables.
 Essentially, it provides a list of sponsors along with the social events they have sponsored, ensuring that only valid sponsor-event relationships are considered.<br/>
 <img width="813" alt="Screenshot 2024-03-27 at 11 26 08 AM" src="https://github.com/BG57387/Team-4/assets/150160324/07bf9d3a-adea-4034-9e72-966dab725fed">